kloczek/zabbix-templates/Service Zabbix Proxy/README.md

   - initial version.

 #### Notes:
-* Host with this template needs to be monitored over proxy which will be monitored.
+Host with this template must be monitored over proxy which will be monitored.